dev-gangwar/dev-gangwar/README.md

 <h1 align="center">Hi 👋, I'm Dev</h1>
 ### About

 🔭 I'm passionate about Artificial Intelligence, Deep Learning, Machine Learning, Computer Vision and Natural Language Processing.
-I have previously worked in the fields of Computer Architecture, Signal and Image Processing, Biometrics and Pattern Recognition.
+I have previously worked in the fields of Computer Vision, Digital Image Processing, Web Automation and Facial Recognition.

 💬 My personal mission is to build AI-based solutions that solve a high-impact problem for people around the globe and simplify everyday living.